dualsky/keybrd/CONTRIBUTING.md

 <how it is useful, if not obviouse from the descrption>
 ```
 ### Consistent Style
-Follow our style guide and naming conventions in [keybrd Library Developer's Guide](doc/keybrd_library_developer_guide.md).
+Follow the style guide and naming conventions in [keybrd Library Developer's Guide](doc/keybrd_library_developer_guide.md).

 ### Good Commit Messages
 There are only two formatting rules for commit messages:
 * All lines should be 78 characters of less.
-This is so they can be easily read in terminals, which don't automatically line wrap.
+This is for terminals, which don't automatically line wrap.
 * There should be a one-line summary, then an empty line, followed by the body of the commit message.

 Commit Message template: